have-no-clue-what-im-doing/IT3038-Scripts/Final_Project/README.md

 If you're running the script off Linux you will also need wakeonlan, which can be installed here:
 `apt-get install wakeonlan`

 Once all requirements are downloaded and installed you are good to run the script.
 Feel free to have this run via task scheduler or as a cron job.
-Best time would be in morning, a couple hours before 9am local time.
+Best time would be in morning, a couple hours before 9am EST.